burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Condition Variables ([std::condition_variable](https://en.cppreference.com/w/cpp/thread/condition_variable)).
 To allow threads to communicate about changes in shared data via the ability to notify one/all waiting threads.
 * [thread_local](https://en.cppreference.com/w/cpp/language/storage_duration) data with static storage duration (with internal `static` or external `extern`) for thread-specific data.
 * [std::atomic](https://en.cppreference.com/w/cpp/atomic/atomic) atomic types (e.g., `std::atomic<int>`) with memory ordering options.
-* [std::call_once](https://en.cppreference.com/w/cpp/thread/call_once) for thread-safe only one-time function (or callable object) invocation.
+* [std::call_once](https://en.cppreference.com/w/cpp/thread/call_once) for thread-safe only one-time function (or callable object) invocation, even if called from several threads.
 * Thread-safe initialization guarantees of objects of [static](https://en.cppreference.com/w/cpp/language/storage_duration#Static_local_variables) storage duration.
 * There are some library thread safety guarantees (e.g., for std::cin/std::cout, containers).
 Please check ([9], [link](https://www.stroustrup.com/C++11FAQ.html#std-threads)).

 ## 18. Explicit Conversion Functions

-In C++98/03 `explicit` keyword is used only for the constructor to not allow implicit conversion during a call of a constructor.
+In C++98/03 `explicit` keyword is used only for the constructor to not allow implicit type conversion during a call of a constructor.

 Starting from C++11 `explicit` keyword is now applicable to type conversion operators.
 It will prohibit using type conversion implicitly, only explicitly.